Monkfish

 First cook the fish for a few minutes, and then stir in the seasoning mix until the fish is tender.
 Continue cooking for a few more minutes before adding the starch slurry and stirring well until the sauce thickens.
 Add the vegetables.
 Gently toss to evenly coat the vegetables with the sauce.
 Stir in the sesame oil and sesame seeds at the end.
 Serve with a bowl of rice.

 The soybean sprouts play an important supporting role in this dish.
-Keeping the sprouts crunch for the final dish is the key.
+Keeping the sprouts crunch is the key.
 For that, you cook the sprouts briefly, plunge them into an ice bath immediately after, drain, and add to the dish at the end to combine with everything.

 Ingredients